Skip to main content

 So what does a pool cage actually cost?
 And more importantly, how do you know if you’re getting a fair deal?

-As licensed general contractors who’ve been building pool cages across Southwest Florida for years, we’re going to give you the straight answer—even if it’s not what you want to hear.
+As a licensed general contractor who has been building pool cages across Southwest Florida for years, I am going to give you the straight answer, even if it’s not what you want to hear.

 The Real Cost of a Pool Cage in 2026